Montpelier, Vermont: Government

 Montpelier's government maintains a city council, city manager, and mayor.
 The city council consists of a mayor and six members.
 Council members are elected on a nonpartisan ballot from three districts, with councilors serving staggered two-year terms.
 The mayor is elected to a two-year term in each even-numbered year on a nonpartisan ballot in a citywide election.
 The council appoints the city manager who is the chief administrative officer of the city.
+Combining its status as the seat of state government as well as its distinctly hilly and rugged terrain, Montpelier is sometimes referred to as a city on seven hills in the image of Rome, and is arguably the smallest city to be able to lay such a claim.

 The city provides municipal services for its residents and businesses.
 These include local law enforcement, firefighting, planning and zoning regulation, and provision for potable drinking water and wastewater.

 Politically, Montpelier is a Democratic stronghold.
 In the 2020 United States presidential election, Joe Biden received 88 percent of the vote to Donald Trump's 9 percent.